 When I bought my first NAS I didn’t do any capacity planning at all.
 I simply bought a DS212J and put in two 2TB drives that I had available.
-It was the least expensive 2-bay Synology NAS and a way for me to get data protection and to see what Synology could do.
+It was the least expensive 2-bay Synology NAS and a way for me to get data protection while being able to see what Synology NAS could do.
 Getting a low cost model and dipping your toe in the Synology pool is a great way to get familiar with DiskStation Manager (DSM) and to see what it can do.

 Of course, there are exceptions to these rules so you should at least go through the file section of this chapter.
 But don’t worry about getting it right down to the last byte.

 One of the major factors determining the Synology model that you need is your file storage needs.
 Determining your current file needs is a fairly straight-forward process.
 Locate the files that you plan to move to your Synology NAS and figure out how much space they currently use.

 The total will include all subdirectories so there’s no need to also check sub-directories.
 While you don’t want to widely overestimate, you should always round up.